mikrono/tModLoaderWiki_kr_ko/Localization.md

 This wiki page will cover localization topics intended for a mod developer.
 If you are interested in localizing an existing mod, or providing localization to tModLoader itself, please read the [Contributing Localization wiki page](https://github.com/tModLoader/tModLoader/wiki/Contributing-Localization).

 # Migrating from 1.4.3 to 1.4.4
 Beginning in tModLoader v2023.01, all localization is now done completely in the .hjson files.
 Declaring translations in code is no longer supported.
 This change will greatly streamline localization management and make mod translations.
-See the [Major Localization Changes feature proposal](https://github.com/tModLoader/tModLoader/issues/3074) if you are interested in more of the rationale for these changes.
+See the [Major Localization Changes feature proposal](https://github.com/tModLoader/tModLoader/issues/3074) if you are interested in more of the rationale for these changes. **If you are not using Git or some form of version control, it is recommended that you make a backup of your mod's source folder.**

 ## Generate Localization Files on 1.4.3
 To begin, we need to use an older tModLoader to export localization files.